WordPress/gutenberg/packages/components/src/query-controls/README.md

 };
 ```

-The format of the categories list also needs to be updated to match what `FormTokenField` expects for making suggestions.
+The format of the categories list also needs to be updated to match the expected type for the category suggestions.

 ### Props

-#### `authorList`: `AuthorSelectProps[ 'authorList' ]`
+#### `authorList`: `Author[]`

-An array of authors that is passed into an `AuthorSelect` sub-component.
+An array of the authors to select from.

 -   Required: No
 -   Platform: Web

-#### `categoriesList`: `CategorySelectProps[ 'categoriesList' ]`
+#### `categoriesList`: `Category[]`

-An array of categories, renders a `CategorySelect` sub-component when passed in conjunction with `onCategoryChange`.
+An array of categories.
+When passed in conjunction with the `onCategoryChange` prop, it causes the component to render UI that allows selecting one category at a time.

 -   Required: No
 -   Platform: Web

 #### `categorySuggestions`: `Record< Category[ 'name' ], Category >`

-An object of categories, renders a `FormTokenField` component when passed in conjunction with `onCategoryChange`.
+An object of categories with the category name as the key.
+When passed in conjunction with the `onCategoryChange` prop, it causes the component to render UI that enables multiple selection.

 -   Required: No
 -   Platform: Web

 #### `maxItems`: `number`

-The maximum of items.
+The maximum number of items.

 -   Required: No
 -   Default: 100